Village Project is hiring!

 Village Project, established on September 24, 2010, was modeled after the Ceres Community Project of Sebastopol, California.
 After receiving a copy of the Ceres Project cookbook, Nourishing Connections, Barb Harrell (Village Project Executive Director) learned Ceres’ innovative concept of gathering community to minister to neighbors in health crises, by providing nourishing meals.

-Under the supervision of adult volunteer cooks, teens took responsibility for the major portion of meal preparation and packaging.
-Through this experience local teens learned about nutrition, meal planning, cooking and service.
-Younger students assist in the organic garden learning the importance of fresh food and growing techniques.
+Under the supervision of adult volunteer cooks, teens take responsibility for the major portion of meal preparation and packaging.
+Through this experience local teens learn about nutrition, meal planning, cooking and service.
+Younger students assist in the organic garden learning the importance of fresh food and growing techniques. (covid has required us to adjust our operations; however, we hope to return to typical operations in mid-2021.)